 Brisket is one of the yummiest pieces of meat.
 You can cook it in many ways, of course the best way is to smoke it though.
 Before cooking, you need to trim the fats so that you can make a delicious brisket.
-Don’t know how to trim down the fat parts?
+Don’t know how to trim a brisket?
 Don’t worry, we’re about to go over it step by step below.

 The following are the steps to cut all the unnecessary fats off the brisket to make it healthier and tastier.